deathbeds/ipydrawio/docs/api/schema.rst

 JSON Schema
 ===========

-The settings schema drives the `Advanced Settings` user interface, and is the source-of-truth for a number of parts of IPyDrawio.
+The settings schema drives the JupyterLab `Advanced Settings` user interface, and is the source-of-truth for a number of parts of IPyDrawio.

 .. jsonschema:: ../../packages/ipydrawio/schema/plugin.json
     :lift_description: